Day 1 – Buenos Aires

 Day 5 – Cachi – Purmamarca

-We depart Cachi and make our way to a small village called Senclantás were the proud artisan weavers are famous for producing, by traditional methods, the most exquisite scarfs, ponchos, table runners and shawls.
+We depart Cachi during the early morning and make our way to a small village called Senclantás were the proud artisan weavers are famous for producing, by traditional methods, the most exquisite scarfs, ponchos, table runners and shawls.
 These artisans have inherited their craft through family tradition which extends to several generations.

-Later that day we will have lunch at Cachi and make our way through the Parque Nacional los Cardones (Cardones National Park) Home of the cardones, a type of desert cactus also found in Mexico and Baja California.
+Later, will make our way through the Parque Nacional los Cardones (Cardones National Park) home of the cardones, a type of desert cactus also found in Mexico and Baja California.
 We’ll witness the famous Recta de Tintin (Tintin’s Straight – One of the straightest roads and passages in the park, which was originally used by travelers crossing the desert before colonial times).

-On our path toward the Province of Jujuy will take us up to the hills, where we’ll discover a completely new climate at the Cuesta del Obispo (Obisp Hill) at approximately 10,000 feet over the sea surface.
+Following our journey toward the Province of Jujuy, will ascend the Cuesta del Obispo (Obisp Hill) at approximately 10,000 feet over the sea surface.
 The amazing views and panoramas are standard features of the hill year-round.
 During our descend we’ll cross the Escoipe Quebrada (Escoipe Ravine) where the cold altitude flora makes space for lushes greens and reds with its warm climate.